 I recommend taking a teaspoon just before bedtime – it tastes great, and the extra carbs will help you sleep.

-I’ll break this down into long-term changes and temporary changes you just need to make until you have balanced your stomach acid levels.
+I’ll break this down into Permanent changes and Temporary changes you just need to make until you have balanced your stomach acid levels.

 1. Chew Your Food Thoroughly